chatpire/chatgpt-web-share/README.md

 - When multiple users request at the same time, they will be queued for processing
 - Administrators can set users' maximum number of conversations and conversation time limits, etc.

+## Using Proxy

 Risk Warning: This project is currently using [revChatGPT](https://github.com/acheong08/ChatGPT) V1, which uses its reverse proxy to bypass Cloudflare verification, therefore it is subject to request limits and does not guarantee long-term stability.
 And it has been recently reported that OpenAI may deactivate accounts that use this method.
-Please use it at your own risk. (#13)
+Please use it at your own risk.

+However, if you have a ChatGPT Plus account, you can use a [custom proxy](https://github.com/acheong08/ChatGPT-Proxy-V4) to bypass the request limit.
+After deploying proxy server, set `chatgpt_base_url` to `http://your-hostname/api/` in `config.yaml`.

 ## Deployment